O2-CH4/O2-CH4.github.io/_pages/about.md

 ### ▸ *Study: Examining the Road Ahead to Fully Autonomous Systems Across Domains* *(Current)*

-- Reviewing and formalizing the core building blocks of autonomy across domains, including humanoid robots, drones, road vehicles, aircraft, spacecraft, aircraft networks, spacecraft constellations, and maritime systems.
+* **Goal:** Reviewing and formalizing the core building blocks of autonomy across domains, including humanoid robots, drones, road vehicles, aircraft, spacecraft, aircraft networks, spacecraft constellations, and maritime systems.
-- Studying the current state of autonomous systems, the main characteristics of fully autonomous systems, and the technical gaps that must be bridged to reach robust, reliable, and increasingly independent autonomy.
+* **Components:** Studying the current state of autonomous systems, the main characteristics of fully autonomous systems, and the technical gaps that must be bridged to reach robust, reliable, and increasingly independent autonomy.
-- Open to collaborations: Feel free to message me for details or if interested to contribute or advise in any way!
+* **collaborations:** Feel free to message me for details or if interested to contribute or advise in any way!

 <div style="height: 0.8rem;"></div>